 Thyestes by Seneca, translated by Jasper Heywood – though primarily a text to be read, this is one of ten Senecan translations that were hugely influential to later theatre styles.
 First Look Exploring Session – more to come.

-Robin Hood and the Friar by Anonymous – full cast audio adaptation has been produced and we’ve run workshops on the play.
+Robin Hood and the Friar by the Unknown – these two plays may be representative of earlier Robin Hood texts, though they come to us from around about now.
+A full cast audio adaptation has been produced and we’ve run workshops on the play.
 So, more might be on the way.

-Robin Hood and the Potter (fragment) by Anonymous – Full Cast Audio Adaptation available on the podcast.
+Robin Hood and the Potter (fragment) by the Unknown – (see above) Full Cast Audio Adaptation available on the podcast.
 Also part of some work we’ve workshopped elsewhere, so more may be coming.